cogentcore/core/goal/README.md

 Note that there is nothing special about the name `make` here, so this can be done with any file.

 The `make` package defines a number of useful utility functions that accomplish the standard dependency and file timestamp checking functionality from the standard `make` command, as in the [magefile](https://magefile.org/dependencies/) system.
-Note that the cosh direct exec command syntax makes the resulting make files much closer to a standard bash-like Makefile, while still having all the benefits of Go control and expressions, compared to magefile.
+Note that the goal direct exec command syntax makes the resulting make files much closer to a standard bash-like Makefile, while still having all the benefits of Go control and expressions, compared to magefile.

 TODO: implement and document above.